lorisleiva/laravel-actions-docs/2.x/use-unified-attributes.md

 ## Validating attributes

-The `WithAttributes` trait provides a `validateAttributes` method that you can use at any time to trigger the authorization and validation of your attributes.
+The `WithAttributes` trait also provides a `validateAttributes` method that you can use at any time to trigger the authorization and validation of your attributes.
 This method returns the validated data if you need it.

 ```php
 public function handle(array $attributes = [])